Tax Whistleblower Anonymity – IRS Whistleblower Program

 - the IRS collects tax underpayments resulting from the action (including any related actions).

 According to the Whistleblower Program Annual Report, the IRS issued 418 awards to whistleblowers totaling more than $61 million in FY 2016.
 This was a fairly typical year for the program in terms of the total amount of the awards issued:

 - In FY2015, the IRS issued 99 awards, totaling more than $103 million;

 - In FY 2014, the IRS issued 101 awards, totaling more than $52 million dollars;

 - In FY 2013, the IRS issued 122 awards, totaling more than $53 million dollars; and

 - In FY 2012, the IRS made 128 awards, totaling more than $125 million dollars.

 Tax Fraud Whistleblower Lawyers: Call our Leading Washington DC Whistleblower Attorneys Today

 The experienced whistleblower lawyers at Zuckerman Law represent tax whistleblowers under the IRS Tax Fraud Whistleblower Reward Program.
-The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate and disclose complex tax fraud to the IRS, and two of the firm’s attorneys served in high-level position at a government agency that protects whistleblowers.
+The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate and disclose complex tax fraud to the IRS.
 Firm Principal Jason Zuckerman has been named by Washingtonian Magazine as a “Top Whistleblower Lawyer” and the firm has been ranked by U.S. News as a Tier 1 Firm in Labor & Employment Litigation.